-IMPORTANT: BEFORE the first start-up of your new engine:
+IMPORTANT: Before the start-up of your new engine:

-Read Engine Starting, Engine Stopping, and Shifting and Speed Control.

-Perform prelaunch check of all equipment.
+- Read Engine Starting, Engine Stopping, and Shifting and Speed Control. - · Perform prelaunch checks of all equipment.

 Launch the boat and start the engine according to the procedures in Engine Starting.
-AFTER start-up:

-Verify water pump operation often.
+- Verify water pump operation often.
 Look for a steady stream of water from the water pump indicator.
 If the stream of water stops, shut off the engine to prevent damage.
-Find and correct the cause, or see your Dealer, before you continue.

-Verify shift function by shifting into gear and observing that the boat moves and that the movement is in the same direction as the shifter.
-Refer to Shifting and Speed Control.

-Change engine RPM often.
+Find and correct the cause, or see your Dealer before you continue. - Verify shift function by shifting into gear and observing that the boat moves and that the movement is in the same direction as the shifter.
+Refer to Shifting and Speed Control. - Change the RPM often.
 Avoid holding a throttle setting longer than 15 minutes.

-- 1. First 10 minutes of operation Operate the engine in gear at fast idle ONLY. - 2.
+- 1. First 10 minutes of operation Operate the engine in gear at fast idle only. - 2.
 Next 50 minutes Operate engine in gear below 3500 RPM.